pro-visu docs

 Update notifications

-The CLI checks npm at most once a day for a newer release and, if one exists, prints a small notice after the command finishes:
+The CLI checks npm at most once a day (in a detached background process — it never blocks or slows a command) and, if a newer release exists, prints a small notice after the command finishes:

-The check runs in a detached background process and is fully best-effort — it never blocks, slows, or fails a command.
 It stays quiet automatically in CI, in non-interactive (piped) output, and on an unpublished local build.
-To turn it off, set NO_UPDATE_NOTIFIER=1, pass --no-update-notifier on any run, or opt out permanently via the configstore file noted in the update-notifier docs.
+To turn it off, set NO_UPDATE_NOTIFIER=1 or pass --no-update-notifier on any run.

 Config discovery

-Without --config, the CLI looks for pro-visu.config.{ts,js,mjs,cjs,json}, .pro-visurc, .pro-visurc.json, or a pro-visu key in package.json.
+Without --config, the CLI looks inside the pro-visu/ folder for pro-visu.config.{ts,js,mjs,cjs,json}, .pro-visurc, or .pro-visurc.json.
+An explicit --config <path> escapes the folder convention.
 See Configuration for details.

 On this page